concord-consortium/CEASAR-server/README.md

 https://apps.concord.org/ceasar-server

-Otherwise, this app would need to be deplpyed to a top-level path (htts://ceasar-server.concord.org), which doesn't fit our deployment patterns.
+Otherwise, this app would need to be deployed to a top-level path (htts://ceasar-server.concord.org), which doesn't fit our deployment patterns.

 This bug was fixed in Colyseus v0.14, but this version that is not compatible with v0.13 client used by CEASAR Unity3D